Winkness/SSMCN/README.md

-This repository is used to house the pytorch code for the article "Multiview Prototype Contrast Learning Network for Hyperspectral Image Classification"
+This repository is used to house the pytorch code for the article "Spatial-Spectral Mask Contrastive Network for Hyperspectral Image Classification--JSTARS2024"